Best VPN Extensions for Chrome

 The best way to protect yourself from them is to encrypt your connection with a VPN.
 You can be seen but your traffic cannot be identified or touched.
 That’s reason enough to use one.

 Finally, it doesn’t matter whether you have anything to hide or not.
 Your data is exactly that, yours.
 Nobody else has a right to it unless you grant them that right so it is also within your rights to protect it.

-With our reasons for using a VPN out of the way, let’s dive into our five picks for VPN extensions in Chrome.
+With our reasons for using a VPN out of the way, let’s dive into our five picks for the best VPN extensions for Chrome.

 Tunnelbear is a top quality VPN provider that offers a basic free package with 500Mb a month of data, $3.33 a month for unlimited for a 3 year plan, and $4.99 a month for a 1 year plan.
 It offers a standalone VPN app and a Chrome extension for convenience.
 Tunnelbear is known for reliability and speed and uses AES 256-bit encryption by default.
 With very little logging and independent security audits carried out regularly, Tunnelbear puts a lot of its resources into maintaining your security.

 Hotspot Shield is another very established name in VPNs that also offers a Chrome extension as well as its own app.
 This VPN didn’t have the best reputation as far as speed and reliability goes but now is an excellent option for security, speed, and reliability.
 The app and extension both work well and make short work of encrypting your connection on almost any device.
 The pricing is reasonable, too, starting at $7.99 per month for unlimited traffic.